terrillmoore/conduit-mfg/README.md

 cat {path}/keyfile1 {path}/keyfile2 ... > roles/conduit/files/authorized_keys
 ```

-TODO: have a simpler setup.
+**TODO:** have a simpler setup.
+Have the makefile create a symlink, perhaps, and use a `.gitignore` so that the symlink doesn't get committed by accident?

 ## Preparing the Conduit